 No personal fireworks allowed in mountain communities.

 Lodging availability for the 4th of July books up early.
-Please call 800-424-4232 for info or to book your trip.
+Need help planning your trip?
+Call 800-424-4232 for more info or to book your 4th of July vacation.

 Big Bear Lake's "Fireworks Spectacular" will explode at 7,000' reflecting its shower of brilliance over Big Bear Lake on Friday, July 4th.
 What sets Big Bear Lake apart from most other Southern California Fourth of July celebrations is its abundance of recreation and activities.

 Big Bear Lake gives folks an opportunity to escape the blistering summer heat and play on the seven-mile long lake, explore the great outdoors, take the scenic sky chair to the top of Snow Summit, play a round of golf, have a home-style barbeque and stroll the Village shops.
 With clear skies and temperatures in the mid 80's thrown into the mix, it's a "no brainer" why people choose Big Bear Lake for their Fourth of July celebration.

 Big Bear Lake's pyrotechnics

 display consistently ranks as one of the top five in California.
 Big Bear's Rotary Club, which organizes the annual event, always shoots the highest quality fireworks.
 They also make sure to a lengthy show of 30 minutes in duration.
 The show is free and can be viewed from a boat, around the lake and throughout Big Bear Valley.